Altamura

 Altamura (/ˌæltəˈmʊərə/; /it/; Jaltamure) is a town and comune of Apulia, in southern Italy.
 It is located on one of the hills of the Murge plateau in the Metropolitan City of Bari, 45 km southwest of Bari, close to the border with Basilicata.
-As of 2017, its population amounts to 70,595 inhabitants.
+As of 2017, it has a population to 70,595.

 The city is known for its particular quality of bread called Pane di Altamura, which is sold in numerous other Italian cities.
 The 130,000-year-old calcified Altamura Man was discovered in 1993 in the nearby limestone cave called grotta di Lamalunga.